The so-called completing the square is a method for solving quadratic equations of the form

 as well as

-\[ \begin{align} \mathbf{B}\cdot\left(\mathbf{A}\times\mathbf{B}\right) & \stackrel{\href{#eq:cross_product_anticommutative}{\text{Glg.
-(A.149)}}}{=} -\mathbf{B}\cdot\left(\mathbf{B}\times\mathbf{A}\right) = -0 = 0. \end{align} \]
+\[ \begin{align} \mathbf{B}\cdot\left(\mathbf{A}\times\mathbf{B}\right) & \stackrel{\href{#eq:cross_product_anticommutative}{\text{Eq.
+(A.151)}}}{=} -\mathbf{B}\cdot\left(\mathbf{B}\times\mathbf{A}\right) = -0 = 0. \end{align} \]

-Furthermore, the so-called Graßmann identity applies:
+Furthermore, the so-called Grassmann identity applies:

-\[ \begin{align} \mathbf{A}\times\left(\mathbf{B}\times\mathbf{C}\right) &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\left(\mathbf{B}\times\mathbf{C}\right)_j\mathbf{e}_k = \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\left(\sum_{l, m, n = 1}^3\epsilon_{l, m, n}B_lC_m\mathbf{e}_n\right)_j\mathbf{e}_k\nonumber\\ &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\sum_{l, m = 1}^3\epsilon_{l, m, j}B_lC_m\mathbf{e}_k = \sum_{k = 1}^3\mathbf{e}_k\sum_{i = 1}^3A_i\sum_{j, l, m = 1}^{3}\epsilon_{j, k, i}\epsilon_{j, l, m}B_lC_m\nonumber\\ &= \sum_{k = 1}^3\mathbf{e}_k\sum_{i = 1}^{3}A_i\left(B_kC_i - B_iC_k\right) = \mathbf{B}\left(\mathbf{A}\cdot\mathbf{C}\right) - \mathbf{C}\left(\mathbf{A}\cdot\mathbf{B}\right)\tag{A.153}\label{eq:bac-cab} \end{align} \]
+\[ \begin{align} \mathbf{A}\times\left(\mathbf{B}\times\mathbf{C}\right) &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\left(\mathbf{B}\times\mathbf{C}\right)_j\mathbf{e}_k = \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\left(\sum_{l, m, n = 1}^3\epsilon_{l, m, n}B_lC_m\mathbf{e}_n\right)_j\mathbf{e}_k\nonumber\\ &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\sum_{l, m = 1}^3\epsilon_{l, m, j}B_lC_m\mathbf{e}_k = \sum_{k = 1}^3\mathbf{e}_k\sum_{i = 1}^3A_i\sum_{j, l, m = 1}^{3}\epsilon_{j, k, i}\epsilon_{j, l, m}B_lC_m\nonumber\\ &= \sum_{k = 1}^3\mathbf{e}_k\sum_{i = 1}^{3}A_i\left(B_kC_i - B_iC_k\right) = \mathbf{B}\left(\mathbf{A}\cdot\mathbf{C}\right) - \mathbf{C}\left(\mathbf{A}\cdot\mathbf{B}\right)\tag{A.155}\label{eq:bac-cab} \end{align} \]

 \[ \begin{align} \mathbf{B} \equiv \mathbf{B}_\parallel + \mathbf{B}_\perp, \end{align} \]

-where $\mathbf{B}_\parallel$ should denote the part of $\mathbf{B}$ parallel to $\mathbf{A}$ and
+where $\mathbf{B}_\parallel$ denotes the component of $\mathbf{B}$ parallel to $\mathbf{A}$, and

 \[ \begin{align} \mathbf{B}_\perp \coloneqq \mathbf{B} - \mathbf{B}_\parallel \end{align} \]